FES Awards and Recognition Opportunities

 Fellow memberships are awarded to Professional Engineer members of FES in recognition of their high character and distinguished achievements.
 It is given to those members who best exemplify the ideal image of the Professional Engineer.
 It is desirable that the candidate has a well-rounded record of achievement in education, employment, and professional and public service activities.

-The deadline for 2023 has passed.
+The award application deadline for 2025 has passed.

-2022 Fellow Members
+2025 Fellow Members

 Engineer of the Year Award